useInsertionEffect

 The first problem is not solvable, but useInsertionEffect helps you solve the second problem.

-Call useInsertionEffect to insert the styles before any layout effects fire:
+Call useInsertionEffect to insert the styles before any layout Effects fire:

 // Inside your CSS-in-JS library